 In 1996, Raphael Cushnir experienced an emotional and spiritual turning point when his career and marriage fell apart.
 Guided to embrace his suffering, he found the emotional connection and freedom he now teaches to others.
 He lectures worldwide, has been a faculty member at Esalen, Kripalu Center for Yoga and Health, and the Omega Institute for Holistic Studies, and has written articles for O: The Oprah Magazine, BeliefNet, Spirituality and Health, Psychology Today, and The Huffington Post.

-He is the author of four books, including:
+He is the author of several books, including: